galvazudys/BatleShip/controllers/readme.txt

 terminal based test suite for controller and model terminal-based handler - file of hardcoded function calls, or a live terminal interface console view object

+create a logic object.  controller is now calls to model, logic, view.  not always in that order if its annoying